Toxicant-free šŸ› Mattress and Bedding Guide

 #MyTopPicks: Based on everything I’ve read, the very best truly non- toxic organic mattresses I recommend are:

--Avocado starts at $799 (all have coils) They upgraded to full certification of GOLS and GOTS.
+-Avocado (offshoot of Brentwood Home) starts at $799 (all have coils) They upgraded to full certification of GOLS and GOTS.
 As of Spring 2023 there is a class action lawsuit against Avocado mattresses.
-However, I think we should wait until is more is known/ decided before we over-react and refuse to buy from the company.
+However, I think people should wait until is more is known/ decided before over-reacting and refusing to buy from the company.
 Here is more information.

 -Eco Cloud $1000 (coils) $1500 (no coils).